John-Abbott-College/1T4-Notes/wk3/collaborative-editing.md

 **Part A: Upload & share**

-0. This collaboration lab will be worth 0.5% of your Assignment grade.
+0. This collaboration lab will be worth 0.5% of your Assignment grade (to be finished in class).
 1. Use OneDrive to upload your Assignment-1 document to the cloud in a location of your cloice.
 2. Share your document for reviewing with a colleague as specified by the teacher.